rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Create Threat

-Create a private InsightIDR threat and add indicators to this threat
+This action is used to create a private InsightIDR threat and add indicators to this threat

 ##### Input